Robert A. Harris

 Robert A. Harris (born 1945) is an American film historian, archivist, and film preservationist.

 Life

 Robert A. Harris was born in 1945.

-Harris is often working with James C. Katz and has restored such films as Lawrence of Arabia, Vertigo, and My Fair Lady.
+Harris is often working with James C. Katz and has restored such films as Lawrence of Arabia, Vertigo, Rear Window, and My Fair Lady.

 He was also a producer of two films: The Grifters (1990) and Space Avenger (1990).